 like he was letting us who loved him know that he was happy and OK.

-thought maybe we both were just dreaming this until our next dog, a
+years I thought maybe we both were just dreaming this until our next dog, a

 sheltie by the name of Alex came back to visit.
 At about 15 years old,

 Alex, who also had the most loving personality—and arthritis—died while being

 boarded while we were on vacation.
-I’d had a premonition about it happening, but
+I’d had a premonition about it

-next night, I think it was, I heard his slow footsteps walking in
+for us.
+The next night, I think it was, I heard his slow footsteps walking in

 to the kitchen and his drinking of water from the bowl we had for our other

 dog.
 His chain was clanking the whole time against the bowl while he

 drank.
 I thought it was our remaining dog; but he was sleeping on the

 sofa, curled up against my wife.
-Then I heard Alex walking back into the room where the
+Then I heard Alex walking back into the

-thing happened the next night.
-While I felt he was showing his love for
+same thing happened the next night.
+While I felt he was showing his love

 wonderful dog he was, but that in death he was supposed to be able to run and